tamizhvendan/tamizhvendan.github.com/source/_posts/2017-07-26-managing-data-in-golang-using-gorm-part-2.markdown

 }
 ```

-A thing to note here is we are rolling back the transaction using the [RollBack](https://godoc.org/github.com/jinzhu/gorm#DB.Rollback) method in case of an error.
+A thing to note here is we are rolling back the transaction using the [RollBack](https://godoc.org/github.com/jinzhu/gorm#DB.Rollback) method in case of error.

 The final step is committing the transaction and returning the newly created post id as response